NeuroQ Logo

 Introduce Prebiotics and Probiotics

-The Bredesen Diet recommends gradually introducing prebiotic foods such as mushrooms, jicama, and leeks as well as prebiotic foods with live active cultures such as sauerkraut, kimchi, sour pickles, miso soup, and kombucha, to improve gut health.
+The Bredesen Diet recommends gradually introducing prebiotic foods such as mushrooms, jicama, and leeks as well as probiotic foods with live active cultures such as sauerkraut, kimchi, sour pickles, miso soup, and low-sugar kombucha, to improve gut health.
+Colored tubers and legumes are important resistant starches with healthy gut-boosting benefits.

 Eat Fish

-Fish provides a great source of omega-3s, which can help reduce inflammation.
+Fish and seafood provide a great source of omega-3s, which can help reduce inflammation.
 Just make sure to avoid fish that tend to have high mercury levels.
 Refer to the acronym SMASH (salmon, mackerel, anchovies, sardines, and herring) for the safest fish to eat.

 A test for sensitivities will reveal foods contributing to leaky gut or inflammation and ingredients you should eliminate from your diet.